Anxiety in Older AdultsCourse Learning Outcomes

 - Outline treatment methods to cope with or eliminate anxiety

-This course is designed to meet the continuing education requirements of Licensed Practical Nurses, Registered Nurses.
-It may also be appropriate for health care professionals such as Physical Therapists, Speech Therapists, Occupational Therapists and Social Workers.
+This course is designed to meet the continuing education requirements of Registered Nurses.
+It may also meet the continuing education requirements of healthcare professionals such as Licensed Practical Nurses, Physical Therapists, Speech Therapists, Occupational Therapists and Social Workers.

-Kathy L. Richie, RN, BSN; Kristi Kiehne; MBA; Beth Schoenfeld, RN, MSN, CCP, Tom Davis, PhD, MS LMFT
+Kathy L. Richie, RN, BSN; Beth Schoenfeld, RN, MSN, CCP

 HLC Institution ID:1399